zaza-op/Valorant-Match-Predictor/README.md

 | 2025-02-12 | 514 | 97.1% |

 **Key Insights:**
-- Since `map_pool_advantage` is the most predictive factor, and includes a 180 day callback, accuracy is lower in earlier chunks (lack of past map data) compared to later chunks, explaining increased predictive power in later data-set as well as test set.
+- Since `map_pool_advantage` is the most predictive factor, and includes a 180-day lookback, accuracy is lower in earlier chunks (lack of past map data) compared to later chunks, explaining increased predictive power in later dataset as well as test set.
-- Through feature engineering and experimentation, 180 day callback was found to have the most predictive power out of timeframes tested
+- Through feature engineering and experimentation, 180-day lookback was found to have the most predictive power out of timeframes tested

 ### ⚖️ Calibration
 ![Calibration Curve](images/calibration_curve.png)